Imoptimal/imoptimal-theme/readme.txt

 = 1.4.1 =
 Changed the themes screenshot, to preview the dropdown menu not visible in the preview mode.

+= 1.4.2 =
+Restyled the footer menu, in order to make the side scroll clearly visible.

 == Copyright ==
 Imoptimal Theme, Copyright 2020 Ivan Maljukanovic Imoptimal is distributed under the terms of the GNU GPL